Progressive utilization theory

 The Progressive utilization theory (PROUT) is a socioeconomic and political philosophy created by the Indian philosopher and spiritual leader Prabhat Ranjan Sarkar.
 He first conceived of PROUT in 1959.
 Its proponents (Proutists) claim that it exposes and overcomes the limitations of capitalism, communism and mixed economy.
-Since its genesis, PROUT has had an economically progressive approach, aiming improve social development in the world.
+Since its genesis, PROUT has had an economically progressive approach, aiming to improve social development in the world.
 It is in line with Sarkar's Neohumanist values which aim to provide "proper care" to every being on the planet, including humans, animals and plants.

 PROUT has not been implemented in any part of the world, though there are a number of books and articles on the subject.

 History

 In 1959, Sarkar started to develop the ideas of Prout.
 In 1961, the theory was formally outlined in his book Ananda Sutram, published under his spiritual name Shrii Shrii Ánandamúrti.

 A number of organizations have been created for the promotion and dissemination of Prout, such as Proutist Universal, Prout Globe, Prout Institute, etc. Since the 1980s a number of cooperative communities have been established across the world by Ananda Marga in an attempt to provide ideal models for the society outlined in Prout.